The 19 Best Cities to Visit in Japan with Stunning Scenery

 Tohoku is among the most beautiful cities in Japan

-In autumn, Tohoku transforms into a breathtaking spectacle of color as the leaves change, making it one of the top spots in Japan for fall foliage viewing.
-Lake Towada and the Oirase Mountain Stream are particularly renowned for their picturesque autumn scenery.
 While outdoor enthusiasts can enjoy days of camping and hiking in these areas, you don't need to be an adventurer to appreciate their beauty.
-Both locations offer scenic viewpoints accessible by car, allowing everyone to soak in the stunning fall foliage.
+Both spots have scenic viewpoints you can easily drive to, so everyone gets to soak in those gorgeous fall colors.

 >>> Read more: